UWCK Staff Members

-I’m a life-long resident of Hardin County so I’ve always known how wonderful of a community we live in but by serving as the Director of Community Engagement for the United Way of Central Kentucky, I have the privilege of seeing first hand every single day all of the good that goes on in our community.
-I feel so blessed and honored to be able to work with so many self-less people who give their time, talent, and treasure to help us achieve the United Way goal of helping kids succeed and families to be self-sufficient.
+I’m a life-long resident of Hardin County so I’ve always known how wonderful of a community we live in but by working for United Way, I have the privilege of seeing first hand every single day all of the good that goes on in our community.
+I feel so blessed and honored to be able to work with so many selfless people who give their time, talent, and treasure to help us achieve the United Way goal of helping kids succeed and families to be self-sufficient.

 Christa Shouse, Office Manager

 Contact Christa about: financial or payment questions, campaign meeting logistics, event RSVPs, meeting space at UWCK